Checkmarx/kics/docs/configuration-file.md

 KICS allow you to provide all configurations either as command line arguments or as code.

+KICS supports JSON, TOML, YAML, and HCL formats for the configuration files, and it is able to infer the format without the need of file extension.

   > 📝 &nbsp; flags that can receive multiple values can be either provided as a comma separated string or an array as in the example above

 ## Examples